wangjhjl/ShelfAutoretreat/README.md

 # ShelfAutoretreat
-Movie files of the 4 experiments are in the branch named "master" in this repository.
+Movie files of the 4 experiments are in the branch named "experiment movie" in this repository.